bosoftware/brisbane-bus/README.md

 I implemented this IOS app few years ago and I don't have time to maintain this app anymore.
 I think it is good to open source it.

+I have already unpublished this app from Apple Store.

 ## Getting Started

 1. To run this app, you have to get GTFS data from Brisbane government website.